weilyl/wheel-of-fortune/README.md

+# About this Project
+This doesn't mimic the entire Wheel of Fortune game, but just the Bonus Round.

+It is based on an assignment from The Marcy Lab School Breakthrough Fellowship.

+I am refactoring my 2021 spaghetti code using class-based design to exercise my systems-level design muscles (even though it is just frontend for now).

+# The Plan
+### MVP:
+Refactor all current features using classes

+### Stretch goals:
+1. Replace hard-coded word list with a language API.
+2. Create rules to filter out words for more challenging gameplay.
+3. Add tooltip before/after game end (TBD - before would be for hints, after would be to preserve current gameplay experience) to offer etymology, definitions, usage in a sentence for curious players.

 # Lesson 4: Putting it All Together

 For this lesson, we're going to build on everything you've learned during this unit by building a simplified version of America's favorite game show: Wheel of Fortune!
 Here's how it will work.